Galooshi/import-js/README.md

 ### `namedExports`

+*Note: this configuration is deprecated since 2.1.0 and will go away in a future version*.
+ImportJS now finds your named exports automatically.
+If you end up having to use this configuration anyway, there might be a bug in the exports-finding parts of ImportJS.
+[File an issue](https://github.com/Galooshi/import-js/issues) and tell us about it!

 If you have an ES6/ES2015 module that exports multiple things (named exports), or a CommonJS module that exports an object with properties on it that you want to destructure when importing, you can add those to a `namedExports`